 200 ml water

 1. Bring water to boil.
 Add candies, and stir until they melt.
 Do not allow the mixture to burn.

-2. Lower the heat to medium and cook for another 15 minutes, until the mixture is like a syrup.
+2. Lower the heat to medium and cook for another 15 minutes, until the mixture turns into a syrup.
 Allow to cool.

 Dill cucumbers like Grandmother used to make

 100 g fresh cucumbers, thinly sliced

 50 ml vinegar

 50 g granulated sugar